 Discuss which components need attention.
 Your team might be okay with a lower level of maturity in a component because it is not within your team’s mandate (some public sector teams do not perform issue tracking as an example).
 You may already have a plan you are actively working for another component.

 Before creating a plan to move from Level 2 to Level 5, you should also compare component mappings to your benchmarks to see how far you need to evolve just to catch up.
 If you are significantly behind your industry peers, use your network to learn what steps were taken to evolve.
 If you are a growing team, use your network to learn how to scale your methodology.

 Change requires buy-in.
 Buy-in requires evidence for the need for change.
-The Touchstone Research Maturity Model provides the evidence and a map for your team’s evolution.
+The Touchstone Insights Maturity Model provides the evidence and a map for your team’s evolution.